jiangyang5157/kotlin-android/router/README.md

   - Define when to attach/detach to/from fragment container.
 Accepting *androidx.lifecycle.Lifecycle.Event* value
   - Optional, default is *ON_RESUME/ON_PAUSE*
 - `stackStorage`
-  - Provide custom solution to restore routing stack in configuration changes or process death scenario. e.g. save/restore routing stack to/from prefs/xml/database
+  - Provide custom solution to restore routing stack in configuration changes or process death scenarios. e.g. save/restore routing stack to/from prefs/xml/database
   - Optional, when *ParcelableRoute* being used.
 Default is save/restore routing stack through *Bundle*
   - Only required when *ParcelableRoute* is not being used, since the default solution is only applicable to work with parcelable data.
 - `routeStorage`